 The Carver School of Social Work at CU is committed to providing a comprehensive social work education to all who meet eligibility requirements.
-Those admitted to the MSW Program follow the course sequence outlined in this Handbook.
+Individuals who are admitted to the MSW Program follow the course sequence outlined in this Handbook.

 Once accepted into the MSW Program, each student registers for courses as soon as possible.
 If there are any questions or concerns about registration, the student consults with their academic advisor.
 Students are notified of their academic advisor in their acceptance letter.
-Students are advised to abide by one selected course sequence plan, outlined below.
-If any student has issues requiring an alternate sequence, they must seek counsel from their advisor prior to enrolling or dropping a course; otherwise the student may be financially responsible for a course they did not intend to take and this could also result in a delay in graduation.
-Any student wanting to change their curriculum plan must consult their advisor and discuss their desire to change curriculum plans, even if the student wishes to make a change mid-curricular.
+Students are advised to select and abide by one course sequence plan, outlined below.
+Any student who requires an alternate sequence must seek counsel from their advisor prior to enrolling or dropping a course; otherwise the student may be financially responsible for a course they did not intend to take and this could result in a delay in graduation.
+Any student wanting to change their curriculum plan must consult their advisor and discuss their desire to change curriculum plans.
+The MSW Program Director creates and approves all custom course plans.
+Students may not use a non-approved curriculum plan.